 As rooms start to deteriorate, it can increase stress.
 The reason for the neglect can be subtle, but big things can also cause it.

-If you’re concerned, look at all the areas of their life.
+If you’re concerned, look at all the areas of your child’s life.
 Changes in their performance at school, adherence to routines and schedules, connections with their usual friends, participation in regular activities, connection to family, sleep patterns, and appetite can all be signs of anxiety or depression in teens.

-If the disorganization in their room is a manifestation of anxiety and depression, their effects may also show up in their hygiene or appearance.
+If the disorganization in their room is a manifestation of anxiety and depression, the effects may also show up in your child’s hygiene or appearance.
 It’s a significant indicator that a larger issue may be at play if there are more and more places where things are starting to fall apart.

 If you suspect your child may have depression, look for:

-If the root of their messy room is a more significant issue like depression, it’ll likely start to infiltrate into other areas.
-Multiple changes in their behavior and emotions are a clear indicator you should start talking with your teen.
+If the root of a messy room is a more significant issue like depression, it’ll likely start to infiltrate into other areas.
+Multiple changes in behavior and emotions are a clear indicator you should start talking with your teen.

-The most important thing to do is have discussions with them about how they’re feeling in their space and agree on the purpose of their bedroom.
-You know your teenager and what will work for them, but it’s critical to be intentional with space.
+The most important thing to do is have discussions about how your child is feeling in their space and agree on the purpose of their bedroom.
+You know your teenager and what will work for them, but it’s critical to be intentional with that room.
 Its primary purpose is for sleep, but you’ll also need to consider the other activities.

 If your teen seems to retreat to their room because they want their independence, it’s important to set family limits and rules, such as no TVs in bedrooms or no computers in the room overnight.
 As parents, we can still put that protection in place for them while giving them the freedom to design and make their room their own within those boundaries.

-“As parents, we get quiet when we’re happy, and things are going well.”
+“As parents, we get quiet when we’re happy and things are going well,” Simpson explained.

-Let them know you appreciate how clean their room is that week.
-Adding privileges or doing something special for them to keep their room tidy can help incentivize this behavior.
+Let your child know you appreciate how clean their room is that week.
+Adding privileges or doing something special for them when they keep their room tidy can help incentivize this behavior.

-“Then the room doesn’t need to become a battleground, but certainly don’t die on that hill either,” says Simpson.
+“Then the room doesn’t need to become a battleground,” Simpson said, “but certainly don’t die on that hill either.”

-Suppose your child is experiencing extreme depression or anxiety and they’re feeling overwhelmed about the clutter in their room.
-In that case, you may need to help them clean their space in addition to dealing with depression or anxiety.
+Suppose your child is experiencing extreme depression or anxiety, and they’re feeling overwhelmed about the clutter in their room.
+In that case, you may need to help them clean their space in addition to addressing their depression or anxiety.
 Set aside some time to connect and talk about things, and make time to help them get organized, potentially starting with small areas at a time.

 But most importantly, once you’ve determined your child needs help with treating depression or anxiety, start the process of finding the correct type of care and support for them.